dkielty2/ChatGPT_Detect/README.md

 # ChatGPT_Detect

 ## Using the Application
-### Application Link
-The current form of the application is available at this link:[http://makemake.wifi.cmu.edu/ChatGPT_Detect/application/](http://makemake.wifi.cmu.edu/ChatGPT_Detect/application/)

-**Please note:** This is a temporary server so the application may not be accessible long-term after the completion of this project.

 ### Running the application locally
 The application can alternatively be run on your local machine.